Equivariant $\mathcal{Z}$-stability for single automorphisms on simple $C^*$-algebras with tractable trace simplices: Introduction

 The restrictions on the tracial simplex in this kind of results stem from the limitations of the current tools that are available to tackle these types of problems.
 To understand this a bit better, one needs to look at the nature of the problem.
-As explained in Section \ref{section:reduct_1}, in the presence of traces an equivariant version of a well-known argument due to Matui--Sato \cite{MatuiSatoStrictComparison} shows that for an action $\alpha: G \acts A$ on a classifiable $C^*$-algebra $A$, equivariant $\mathcal{Z}$-stability is equivalent to the existence of a unital $*$-homomorphism $M_2 \rightarrow (A^\omega \cap A')^{\alpha^\omega}$ into the fixed point algebra of the action that $\alpha$ induces on the uniform tracial central sequence algebra (see Definition \ref{definition:ultrapowers}).
+As explained in Section \ref{section:reduct_1}, in the presence of traces an equivariant version of a well-known argument due to Matui--Sato \cite{MatuiSatoStrictComparison} shows that for an action $\alpha\colon G \acts A$ on a classifiable $C^*$-algebra $A$, equivariant $\mathcal{Z}$-stability is equivalent to the existence of a unital $*$-homomorphisms $M_n \rightarrow (A^\omega \cap A')^{\alpha^\omega}$ for all $n \in \N$ into the fixed point algebra of the action that $\alpha$ induces on the uniform tracial central sequence algebra (see Definition \ref{definition:ultrapowers}).
 The uniform tracial ultrapower $A^\omega$ is a central object of interest for finite $C^*$-algebras that can be considered as an analogue of ultrapowers for tracial von Neumann algebras and takes into account all traces simultaneously.
 The properties of this object ensure that the existence of the $*$-homomorphism above can be checked by finding certain elements in $A$ that satisfy a finite number of conditions approximately, such as being central and fixed by $\alpha$ in the uniform tracial 2-norm.
 In this way, the equivariant $\mathcal{Z}$-stability problem turns into a tracial problem that can be solved by a `local-to-global' approach.
 The terminology refers to the desired `global' result that must hold uniformly over all traces, which one aims to derive from known `local' results, i.e.\ results that hold only with respect to one trace at the time by virtue of results in von Neumann algebra theory.
-To obtain their result using this approach, Gardella--Hirshberg used the framework of $W^*$-bundles (see Section \ref{section:W*-bundles}), but this only works when the tracial state space is a Bauer simplex.
+In \cite{GardellaHirshberg}, Gardella--Hirshberg used the framework of $W^*$-bundles (see Section \ref{section:W*-bundles}) to make this approach work and obtain their result, but this only works when the tracial state space is a Bauer simplex.
 The further assumptions on the tracial state space are needed to make their local-to-global argument work.
-In this paper we build further on their work, still using the same $W^*$-bundle techniques, and are able to improve on their result for single automorphisms by eliminating the requirement that the action induced on $\partial_e T(A)$ must have finite orbits:
+In this paper we still use the same $W^*$-bundle techniques to build further on their work, and are able to improve on their result for single automorphisms by eliminating the requirement that the action induced on $\partial_e T(A)$ must factor through a finite quotient group:

 \begin{theoremintro} Let $A$ be an algebraically simple, separable, nuclear, $\mathcal{Z}$-stable $C^*$-algebra.
 Suppose that $T(A)$ is a non-empty Bauer simplex and that $\partial_e T(A)$ is finite-dimensional.
 Then any automorphism $\alpha \in \op{Aut}(A)$ satisfies $\alpha \simeq_{\mathrm{cc}} \alpha \otimes \op{id}_\mathcal{Z}$. \end{theoremintro}